Merative

-Merative, formerly IBM Watson Health, is a standalone company as of 2022.
-Merative offers products and services that help clients facilitate medical research, clinical research, Real world evidence, and healthcare services, through the use of artificial intelligence, data analytics, cloud computing, and other advanced information technology.
+Merative L.P., formerly IBM Watson Health, is an American medical technology company that provides products and services that help clients facilitate medical research, clinical research, real world evidence, and healthcare services through the use of artificial intelligence, data analytics, cloud computing, and other advanced information technology.
 Merative is owned by Francisco Partners, an American private equity firm headquartered in San Francisco, California.
+In 2022, IBM divested and spun-off their Watson Health division into Merative.
+As of 2023, it remains a standalone company headquartered in Ann Arbor with innovation centers in Ireland, Hyderabad, Bengaluru, and Chennai.

 History

 Thomson Healthcare was a division of Thomson Corporation until 2008, when, following Thomson's merger with Reuters, it became the healthcare unit of Thomson Reuters.
 On April 23, 2012, Thomson Reuters agreed to sell it to Veritas Capital for US$1.25 billion.
 On June 6, 2012, the sale was finalized and the new company, Truven Health Analytics, became an independent organization solely focused on healthcare.

 IBM Corporation acquired Truven Health Analytics on February 18, 2016, and merged it with IBM's Watson Health unit.
-Truven Health Analytics provided healthcare data and analytics services.
-It provided information, analytic tools, benchmarks, research, and services to the healthcare industry, including hospitals, government agencies, employers, health plans, clinicians, pharmaceutical, biotech and medical device companies.
-Truven is a portmanteau of the words "trusted" and "proven".
+Truven Health Analytics provided comprehensive healthcare data and analytics services.
+The company name Truven is a portmanteau of the words "trusted" and "proven".

 In January 2022, IBM announced the sale of part of the Watson Health assets, including Truven to Francisco Partners for a reported $1 billion.
-In July 2022, Francisco Partners announced the completion of acquiring Watson Health and launches a healthcare data company named Merative.
+On June 30, 2022, Francisco Partners announced the completion of acquiring Watson Health and launched a healthcare data company named Merative.